Billy Knott: Chelmsford City

 On 15 March 2019, Knott signed for fellow Essex-based National League South club Chelmsford City.
 He made six league appearances to help the "Clarets" to qualify for the play-offs with a fourth-place finish at the end of the 2018–19 season.
-However they lost out 3–2 to Welling United in the semi-finals.
+However, they lost 3–2 to Welling United in the semi-finals.
 He made 21 appearances during the 2019–20 season, which was ended early due to the COVID-19 pandemic in England.
 On 3 May 2020, Chelmsford announced Knott's departure from the club; manager Robbie Simpson stated that "Billy is an extremely talented player but he struggled for consistency in terms of fitness last season and therefore I feel we are unable to offer him terms a player of his calibre would expect".

 Later career

 On 4 September 2020, Knott signed for Isthmian League Premier Division club Bowers & Pitsea.
 In November 2020, Knott joined National League South side Billericay Town while the COVID-19 pandemic halted the Isthmian League season.
 He played seven times for "Ricay" before the 2020–21 National League South season was also curtailed.

 On 11 August 2021, Knott signed for Isthmian League North Division side Canvey Island.
 On 31 December 2021, Knott signed for Isthmian League North Division rivals Great Wakering Rovers, after having featured just twice in the league for the "Gulls".
 After three appearances for Great Wakering, Knott re-signed for Bowers & Pitsea ahead of the 2022–23 season.
 In October 2022, Knott signed for Essex Senior League club Southend Manor on a dual-registration deal.

-In January 2023, he joined Isthmian League Premier Division side Margate.
+In January 2023, he joined Isthmian League Premier Division side Margate, after a one-game spell at Southern Counties East League Premier Division club Erith Town.
+He played three games in all competitions for Margate.
+Ahead of the 2023–24 season, Knott re-signed for Concord Rangers and went on to feature on 21 occasions as the club were relegated from the Isthmian League Premier Division.
+In January 2025, Knott made a single appearance for Barking, before signing for fellow Essex Senior League side Saffron Walden.
+He scored two goals in twelve games in the remainder of the 2024–25 season.